THIS IS THE TIME

 Even if it’s hard to hear that true voice, if you’ve gotten into a habit of letting others dictate your choices, if your confidence has been lost under the weight of life’s everyday pressures, I still believe you have real power that is unique to you, and I would like to help you find it.

-Using traditional talk therapy, mindfulness, and evidenced-based trauma therapies like EMDR and Brainspotting, I have worked with people who suffer from anxiety, depression, childhood abuse, sexual trauma, some eating disorders, relationship strain, traumatic stress, and traumatic losses.
+Using traditional talk therapy, mindfulness, and evidenced-based trauma therapies like EMDR and Brainspotting, I have worked with people who suffer from anxiety, depression, phobias, childhood abuse, sexual trauma, some eating disorders, relationship strain, traumatic stress, and traumatic losses.

 Have you been defining yourself by your weaknesses?